OWASP/www-project-proactive-controls/docs/the-top-10/c3-validate-input-and-handle-exceptions.md

 ### Limits of Input Validation

 Input validation does not always make data “safe” since certain complex input forms may be “valid” but still dangerous.
 For example, a valid email address may contain a SQL injection attack, or a valid URL may contain a Cross Site Scripting attack.
-Additional defenses besides input validation should always be applied to data, such as query parameterization or escaping.
+Additional defenses besides input validation should always be applied to data, such as query parametrization or escaping.

 ### Use mechanisms that uphold the separation of data and commands